Tommy Wiseau Wants To Work For WWE As An Announcer

 — The Man (@BeckyLynchWWE) February 27, 2019

-While exchanging barbs on Twitter, Becky Lynch used a photoshop picture from The Disaster Artist to make fun of Rousey, referencing the iconic “I did not hit her!” line from The Room.
+While exchanging barbs on Twitter, Becky Lynch used a photoshopped picture from The Disaster Artist to make fun of Rousey, referencing the iconic “I did not hit her!” line from The Room.
 Apparently, Tommy noticed the reference and inserted himself into the conversation by offering up his services as an announcer, even going so far as to include Vince McMahon into his tweet.

 Tell @VinceMcMahon I will introduce your @WWE Match! https://t.co/Fjsu6P87oQ